0glabs/0g-storage-node/version-meld/discv5/README.md

 peer discovery protocol.

 Discovery v5 is a protocol designed for encrypted peer discovery and topic advertisement.
-Each peer/node on the network is identified via it's `ENR` ([Ethereum Node Record](https://eips.ethereum.org/EIPS/eip-778)), which is essentially a signed key-value store containing the node's public key and optionally IP address and port.
+Each peer/node on the network is identified via its `ENR` ([Ethereum Node Record](https://eips.ethereum.org/EIPS/eip-778)), which is essentially a signed key-value store containing the node's public key and optionally IP address and port.

 Discv5 employs a kademlia-like routing table to store and manage discovered peers and topics.
-The protocol allows for external IP discovery in NAT environments through regular PING/PONG's with discovered nodes.
+The protocol allows for external IP discovery in NAT environments through regular PING/PONGs with discovered nodes.
 Nodes return the external IP address that they have received and a simple majority is chosen as our external IP address.
 If an external IP address is updated, this is produced as an event to notify the swarm (if one is used for this behaviour).